Consensys/doc.teku/docs/HowTo/Get-Started/Connect/Connect-To-Mainnet.md

     Ensure your Ethereum account has enough ETH to cover the required deposit amount (32 ETH) plus gas.

-Use the [MainNet Launchpad] to guide you through a step-by-step process to generate your keys and send the deposits.
+Use the [Mainnet Launchpad] to guide you through a step-by-step process to generate your keys and send the deposits.

 !!! note